2011 Duhok riots: Friday events

 The small riots were instigated by Friday sermons in the northern city of Zakho after Muslim clerics called for the destruction of stores that sold alcohol in the city on December 2, 2011.
 Angry youth mobs attacked Assyrian- and Yazidi-owned businesses such as stores, hotels, casinos, and massage parlors in the northern town of Zakho.

 The violence spilled into nearby towns of Duhok and Semel.
 Many Assyrian social clubs and homes were also attacked throughout the province.
 Angry Kurdish pro-government supporters that belonged to the Patriotic Union of Kurdistan and Kurdistan Democratic Party suspected Muslim Brotherhood-inspired Kurdistan Islamic Union (KIU) clerics to be behind the violence and attacked offices of the Islamic party in Duhok and Erbil overnight.
 However, in an official statement, the KIU denied any connections to the riots.

 The riots ended three days later with the strong response from the Kurdistan Regional Government.

-Targets

-Riots began in Zakho but quickly expanded to Semel, Duhok and surrounding Assyrian villages.